LibreNico/bibbeeptimer/README.md

 # BibBeep - run race timer by joggans.be

-Open source race bib scanning and timing software for run race.
+Open source stopwatch for race bib scanning with the time to record a run race.

 It handles all aspects of a run race:
 - import runners registration via Excel saved as CSV (template in file tab)